-When you log in to our services, or access them via a Subscriber firm’s website, we receive certain usage data.
+When you log in to our services or access them via a partner's website or via a Subscriber's website, we receive certain usage data.
 This includes information about your use of the services, for example, when you view or search content, or interact with it.

 If you make your name and/or business contact details public (for example, on your firm’s website, LinkedIn, or other website), we may use those to contact you in relation to our services if we believe they are likely to be directly relevant to you.